 Tackling anti-social behaviour is a priority for the Safer South Warwickshire Community Safety Partnership.
 Stratford-on-Avon District Council works in partnership with the police, registered social landlords and other local agencies to resolve incidents that are reported to us.

 We want to be sure we have responded appropriately to all reports of anti-social behaviour, but if you do not feel that we have done so, the Community Trigger offers you the opportunity to have us review a case.

-The Community Trigger was introduced in the Anti-Social Behaviour, Crime and Policing Act 2014, and gives victims and communities the right to require action is taken where an ongoing problem or issue has not been addressed.
+The Community Trigger, now ASB case review, was introduced in the Anti-Social Behaviour, Crime and Policing Act 2014, and gives victims and communities the right to require action is taken where an ongoing problem or issue has not been addressed.
 It is designed to ensure that any report is being dealt with and that there has been an appropriate response.

 Any individual, business or community group can initiate a community trigger to review a case if they meet the below criteria.

 You can activate the trigger either by completing the online referral form or by writing to the Stratford-on-Avon District Council Anti-Social Behaviour Officer at:

 Stratford-on-Avon District Council